Zili125935/semi_auto_process/README.md

 * Step 1:\
  Open Command prompt and choose the location you want to save the auto process.\
- For example, if you want save the file in the 'Projects' under 'Documents', you can type -
+ For example, if you want save the file in the 'Sunshine Act' under 'Desktop', you can type
 ```
 cd Desktop\Sunshine Act
 ```